Close Menu

 DIY Macrame Christmas Decorations

-This Bohemian-inspired wall decoration will make beautiful essence to your home.
+This Bohemian-inspired wall decoration will add a beautiful essence to your home.
 You can also add fairy lights to make it more festive.
-Check out the full tutorial at Twome.
+Check out the full tutorial at Gathered.

 Macrame Christmas stars for wall decor

 These cute little tabletop trees add a perfect touch to any Christmas scene.
 You need to weave macramé around a wooden frame.
-The project is difficult and you can get help at Hometalk.
+The project is difficult.
+But you can get help at Hometalk.

 Macrame Christmas trees